Pedro-Tuto/Learning-Python-py4e/README.md

 # Learning-Python-py4e
-Learning Python with the Python for Everyone course, by Charles Severance.
+Learning Python with the Python for Everybody course, by Charles Severance.